5 tips for teenage writers

-Imagine yourself running barefoot through a field.
+Imagine yourself running barefoot through the park.
 The air is crisp and fresh, and you long to feel invigorated.
-Unfortunately, you keep stepping in sticky mud, which slows your progress and keeps you from enjoying the run.
+The problem is that you keep stepping in sticky mud, which slows your progress and keeps you from enjoying the run.

 If your teen’s writing contains too many details, or she tends to be heavy-handed with her description, her readers will feel as though they keep getting stuck in the mud.
 She can pick up the pace by offloading unnecessary details.

 5. Watch Out for Wordiness